 Do you need easy prep?
 Easy directions?
 Something for teamwork?

-This week was our first week back at school and we tried a really, really, really easy STEM task using only ONE supply.
+I’ve got you covered with a really, really, really easy STEM task using only ONE material.

 The kids were told this: